zaqturey/expns_tracker/README.md

 Refactoring
 ****************************
 1. main.dart ->
-- Moved the 'Container' that renders the 'Chart' widget into a new variabe i.e. 'txnChartWidget'
+- Moved the 'Container' that renders the 'Chart' widget into a new variable i.e. 'txnChartWidget'
-- Moved the 'Container' that renders the 'TransactionList' widget into a new variabe i.e. 'txnListWidget'
+- Moved the 'Container' that renders the 'TransactionList' widget into a new variable i.e. 'txnListWidget'

 Added
 ****************************